 Because Chihuahuas are the smallest dogs, they tend to have the most trouble.

-Signs of birthing problems include prolonged labor, active contractions for more than 30 minutes, membranes or parts of the fetus protruding from the vagina, and signs of illness.
+Signs of birthing problems include prolonged labor, with active contractions for more than 30 minutes.

 Because Chihuahuas are so small, it is somewhat common for puppies to become stuck in the birthing canal.